Our Services

 Helpful Resources

-Most true pregnancy symptoms start 4 to 6 weeks after the first day of your last period, about 2 to 4 weeks after conception, and a missed period is the most reliable early sign.
+Most true pregnancy symptoms begin 4 to 6 weeks after the first day of your last period—about 2 to 4 weeks after conception—and a missed period remains the most reliable early sign.

-For accurate next steps, test on or after your missed period, repeat in 2 to 3 days if negative, and seek urgent care for severe pain or heavy bleeding; there are several factors to consider and important details on irregular cycles, early nausea timing, and what to do after a positive test below.
+For accurate results, take a home pregnancy test on or after your missed period, and repeat testing in 2 to 3 days if the result is negative.
+Seek urgent care immediately for severe abdominal pain or heavy bleeding.
+Key factors like irregular cycles, early nausea timing, and steps to take after a positive test are covered in detail below.

 If you're wondering, "Am I pregnant?" you're not alone.
 It's one of the most common health questions people ask — especially in the days and weeks after unprotected sex or a missed birth control pill.